Nakurai/empty_jqm_struct/README.md

 # empty_jqm_struct
-Empty code to begin a jquery mobile project
+Empty code to begin a jquery mobile project with phongap (use some plugins like sqllite3 and network...)